OskarGauffin/pvda/README.md

 summary(da1)
 ```

-The output object contains summary counts, as well as disproportionality point and interval estimates, and can be accessed as a regular list object:
+The output object contains summary counts, disproportionality point and interval estimates.
+To extract the results in a data frame, access "da_df" as a list object:

 ``` r